 From Highway 101, take the Tennant Avenue exit in Morgan Hill and proceed west towards Monterey Highway.
 Turn left (south) on Monterey Highway and travel approximately 0.5 mile south to Watsonville Road.
 Take Watsonville Road west 5.5 miles to the park site which is located on the west side of the road across from the intersection of Watsonville Road and Burchell Road.

-Chitactac-Adams Heritage County Park offers a unique view into the Native American culture of Santa Clara County before and after the arrival of the Spanish.
-A self-guided interpretive walk around the site highlights the Adams School, Chitactac village life, tule structures, petroglyphs (rock art), use of bedrock mortars for food processing, and the natural and cultural history of Uvas Creek.
+Chitactac-Adams Heritage County Park offers a unique view into the Native American culture of Santa Clara County.
+A self-guided interpretive walk around the site highlights the Adams School, Village life, petroglyphs (rock art), use of bedrock mortars for food processing, and the natural and cultural history of Uvas Creek.

 or email email@example.com